 Since our inception, we have incurred significant operating losses.
-Our net loss was \$1.1 million, \$2.1 million and \$0.6 million for the six months ended June 30, 2017 and the years ended December 31, 2016 and 2015, respectively.
-As of June 30, 2017, we had an accumulated deficit of \$1.0 million.
+Our net loss was \$4.5 million, and \$2.1 million for the years ended December 31, 2017 and 2016, respectively.
+As of December 31, 2017, we had an accumulated deficit of \$4.5 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 None of our product candidates have been approved for marketing in the United States, or in any other jurisdiction, and may never receive such approval.
 It could be several years, if ever, before we have a commercialized product that generates significant revenues.
 As a result, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- continue the development of our product candidates; - initiate preclinical studies and clinical trials for any additional indications for our current product candidates and any future product candidates that we may pursue; - continue to build our portfolio of product candidates through the acquisition or in-license of additional product candidates or technologies; - continue to develop, maintain, expand and protect our intellectual property portfolio; - pursue regulatory approvals for our current and future product candidates that successfully complete clinical trials;
+- · continue the development of our product candidates; - initiate preclinical studies and clinical trials for any additional indications for our current product candidates and any future product candidates that we may pursue; - continue to build our portfolio of product candidates through the acquisition or in-license of additional product candidates or technologies; - continue to develop, maintain, expand and protect our intellectual property portfolio; - pursue regulatory approvals for our current and future product candidates that successfully complete clinical trials;